siid123ck/NextJsTutorial/readme.md

 ### Installation
 Run following command to set up everything:
 ` npx create-next-app@latest `

+or if you are already on the project folder
+` npx create-next-app@latest .`
 After you run that command you'll see following prompts:
 ```
 √ What is your project named? ... first-app